 Exhibition planning can be exhausting and overwhelming.
-There are so many things to remember and more often or not, exhibition planning begins a year in advance of the actual trade show.
+There are so many things to remember and more often or not, planning an exhibition begins a year in advance of the actual trade show.
 Exhibitions are your chance to show off, whether that’s a product launch, skill or service.

-Exhibitions are unique in that they offer a place to capture new clients and leads in a face-to-face environment.
+Exhibitions are unique in that they offer a place to capture new clients for lead generation, as show marketing.
 People who attend exhibitions do so because they feel as if the show has something of value, something they seek, so it is vital your event is successful.
 We have put together our top tips on exhibition planning and how to plan a successful exhibition so you can be confident that after your event, you’ll have a list of newly qualified leads and business.

 Tips on Planning a Successful Exhibition

 It’s easy to underestimate the time and effort it takes to properly plan and execute a successful exhibition.
-To avoid stress, we recommend you start planning 6 months – 12 months ahead, depending on the size.
+To avoid stress, we recommend you start planning 6 months – 12 months ahead, depending on the size, and leave yourself plenty of time.
 To help get you started, here are some of our top tips and things to remember when exhibition planning.

 Calculate a budget